Deepan-Karmakar/p5.js-tutorial/Development-–-extended.md

 The development of P5 is collaborative: we encourage you to participate and help us shape it.
 Here are some ways to contribute:

-- **Help us document.** P5's main documentation is generated automatically based on structured comments written in the code describing classes, functions and their parameters.
+- **Add documentation to the code.** P5's main documentation is generated automatically based on structured comments written in the code describing classes, functions and their parameters.
 Browsing the files in the `src` folder and adding documentation where it's missing is a great way to get familiarized with p5.
 See syntax details [below].
-- **Help us test.** P5 is tested using a unit testing framework.
+- **Create unit tests.** P5 is tested using a unit testing framework.
 This means that for each feature there should be a test that asserts whether it does what it's supposed to do.
 Each time we generate a distribution of p5, all unit tests are run.
 This allows us to make changes more confidently: if all tests pass, we know we didn't break anything; if some tests fail, we know exactly what did.
 You can take a look at the existing tests in the `tests` folder.
 Adding tests to functions that don't have them is also a great way to get started.
 See how to do this in the [testing section].
 - **Fix a bug.** Explain how Issues list is used in this project.
 - **Add a feature.**